 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Pitts - Seville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Pitts - Seville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Pitts - Seville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Pitts - Seville does not have a public transit system used by locals to get to and from work.

 The per capita income in Pitts - Seville in 2022 was $25,393, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,572 for a family of four.
 However, Pitts - Seville contains both very wealthy and poor people as well.